GoobyFRS/GoobyLabNotes/GR_Desk_Prompt.md

 ## Code Quality

+- Use Jinja for HTML templates.
+- Follow HTML5 W3 best practices for modern web.
-- Single css file
+- Single css file with all elements.
+Reuse as many as possible.
 - Single JavaScript file
-- PEP8 compliant Python
+- Strict PEP8 compliant Python

 ## Core Features